 Multiple years of failed bond measures have not been friendly to our buildings and building infrastructure.
-15 years of inactivity translates to 15 years of continued aging infrastructure.
-The SBL School Board recognized the need to engage with the community to understand their expectations.
+20 years of inactivity translates to 20 years of continued aging of infrastructure.

-A community engagement team was formed to investigate district facility needs.
+Three years ago, a community engagement team was formed to investigate district facility needs.
 All constituents were invited to participate.
 The team provided a list of priorities that included replacing the primary building.
 They also expressed the need for the district to consider the tax impact on taxpayers.
-It is the reason we are asking for $2.85 rate increase rather than the full $4.05 the District can legally ask for.
+It is the reason we are asking for $1.93 rate increase rather than the full $4.05 the District can legally ask for.

-The district has heard and responded to the comments regarding sports, taxes and open enrollment, the three main concerns of those that have opposed previous referendums.
+The district has heard and responded to the comments regarding sports, taxes, and open enrollment, the three main concerns of those who have opposed previous referendums.

 LEARN MORE ⇨

 The district has made repairs in all buildings, including the Primary.
+Since 2021, the district has spent over $520,000 on major repairs to the primary building alone.
 However, like an old car, it eventually becomes more costly to fix than replace.
-That’s why it’s more fiscally responsible to invest taxpayer dollars in something more efficient, safe, and cost effective.
+That’s why it’s more fiscally responsible to invest taxpayer dollars in something more efficient, safe, and cost-effective.

 Yes.
 The district has developed a long-term, three-phase plan.
 Each phase would be voted on approximately every 5 years.
-The tax impact is neutral after passing the first bond.
-Phase II and III are developing a new high school on the East Campus.
+Phases II and III are developing a new high school on the East Campus.

-Primary building addition attached to the existing elementary school, allowing shared spaces in the kitchen, music, and art areas.
+Primary building addition attached to the existing elementary school, allowing shared spaces in the kitchen and art areas, and nursing services.

 The School Board prioritized addressing the primary building based on input from community engagement and community surveys.
-After thorough discussions and evaluations, the Board concluded that the primary building’s needs should take precedence.
+Surveys and community feedback continue to state that the primary building should remain our focus.

-The impact on homeowners is about $9.85 per month per $100,000 of assessed valuation.
-The average home in Sergeant Bluff is assessed at $276,541.
-The average homeowner would pay $29.29 per month.
+The impact on homeowners is about $7.61 per month per $100,000 of assessed valuation.
+The average homeowner would pay about $21 per month, the equivalent of about 7.5 gallons of gas.
 LEARN MORE

 School bonds are for 20 years.
 Phase one would be paid over 20 years.
-However, as property valuations increase, we would be able to be off sooner than 20 years.
+However, as property valuations increase, we would be able to be off sooner than 20 years, saving taxpayers money.

 SB-L school property taxes are the 2nd lowest in the area.
 If the district approves a $2.85 levy, we would be at the average of all the districts around us.